 Seigniorage - The Profit of Creating Money

-Since the cost of producing fiat money is low, the face value of the currency can be much larger than its cost of production.
-For instance, it costs 6 cents to print a United States (US) Federal Reserve note, regardless of its denomination.
+Since the cost of producing fiat money is low, the face value of the currency can be much larger than its production cost.
+For instance, it costs 6¢ to print a United States (US) Federal Reserve note, regardless of its denomination.
 Hence, the printer of paper currency profits by creating more money.
 The value of money over its cost of production is called seigniorage.

 However, there must be some seigniorage for creating money for it to continue circulating as money; otherwise, if the metal is more valuable and it is economical to do so, the coins would be taken out of circulation and melted for its metal.
 For instance, in 1792, the Continental Congress's first coinage act minted both gold and silver coins.
 However, the amount of gold in the coins was more valuable as bullion than it was as coins, so little gold was sold to the mint for coinage.
 And the silver dollars at that time could be exchanged for Spanish dollars at face value.
 Since the Spanish dollars had more silver, it was profitable to exchange the American silver dollars for the Spanish dollars, which were then melted down and sold to the mint.
 Although the metal in the penny and the nickel are more valuable than the face value of the coins, it probably would not be economical to collect enough coins, melt them down, then sell the metal.